turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 Run `rails db:migrate` to run this migration.
 Now open `schema.rb` and make sure that your `songs` table now has the `artist_id` foreign key.

+Run the tests again and you'll see that we're still getting `Expected Artist to have a has_many association called songs (no association called songs)`.
+We've added the foreign key at the database level, but our we still haven't set up our model to make use of that foreign key.

 ## Associations

 ### One-to-Many Relationships at the Model Level: Song/Artist